No-Go Grub for Type 2 Diabetes: What to Dodge!

 B. Stress Less, Live More

-Stress can mess with your blood sugar.
-Find what helps you chill – it could be deep breathing, yoga, or a favorite hobby.
-Taking time for yourself is not a luxury; it’s a necessity.
-Your blood sugar levels will thank you for it!
+Stress can throw things off, so find what helps you relax—whether it’s deep breathing, yoga, or a favorite hobby.
+Taking time for yourself isn’t just nice; it’s essential.
+Your body will definitely appreciate it!

-Believe it or not, quality sleep is a secret weapon against diabetes.
-Lack of sleep can make it tougher to manage blood sugar.
-Aim for 7-9 hours of shut-eye each night.
-Create a cozy bedtime routine and make your bedroom a sleep haven – your body and blood sugar will thank you in the morning!
+Believe it or not, getting good sleep is a game-changer for staying healthy.
+Not getting enough rest can make things harder to manage.
+Shoot for 7-9 hours each night.
+Set up a relaxing bedtime routine and turn your room into a cozy sleep haven—your body will thank you in the morning!

 A. Recap of What We’ve Covered